 - Respondents to the executive opinion survey carried out by IMD for their World Competitiveness Yearbook indicate that compared to most European countries in the EU, bureaucracy in Ireland is seen as less of a hindrance to business activity.
-Only Denmark scored better in 2017. - The Irish score has increased notably since 2010, though it has levelled off since 2014.
+Ireland ranked 6th on this indicator in 2018. - The 2018 score for Ireland represents a drop from 2017, when Ireland ranked second.

-Perceptions about the effective implementation of government decisions rose considerably from 2010 to 2014 but have dropped since then
+Perceptions about the effective implementation of government decisions rose considerably from 2010 to 2014 but have dropped and levelled off since then

-FIGURE 34 GOVERNMENT DECSISIONS ARE EFFECTIVELY IMPLEMENTED
+FIGURE 28 GOVERNMENT DECISIONS ARE EFFECTIVELY IMPLEMENTED